The volume and value of IPOs has experienced significant growth. What is an IPO, and how can investors take advantage of this form of investment?

 The more common entry route to an IPO is to purchase shares through a broker once they are resold on the public market.
 Keep in mind that not all brokerage firms deal with IPO stock transactions.
 Many of the larger inexpensive brokerages do, including TD Ameritrade, Fidelity, Charles Schwab and E*Trade.

-Brokerage firms have eligibility requirements for investors looking to participate in an IPO.
-For example, depending on the IPO, Fidelity requires that investors have either US$100,000 or US$500,000 in household assets (excluding institutional or annuity assets, such as a 401(k), 403(b) and annuity contracts), or be a premium or private client group customer.
+Brokerage firms have eligibility requirements for those who want in on IPOs.
+For example, depending on the IPO, Fidelity requires either US$100,000 or US$500,000 in household assets (excluding institutional or annuity assets, such as a 401(k), 403(b) and annuity contracts), or be a premium or private client group customer.

 Once an investor has met the eligibility requirements to participate in the IPO, the next step is to determine how many shares to purchase and at what price.
 The broker will confirm this with the investor the night before the IPO launch and the investor will be given a deadline to place an order.